November 20, 2017

 - Abandonment.
 An owner may relinquish title unilaterally, resulting in an ownerless good open for homesteading.

 - Exclusion.
-We have a right to exclude others from property.
+Owners have a right to exclude others from property.

-- Reactionary force.
-We have the right to use force, even violent force, to defend property.
+- Responsive force.
+Owners have the right to use force, even violent force, to defend property.